radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 To access the **applications portal**, the user must be logged in.
 Only applications the user is authorized by CFS to access are displayed.
 Click the icon corresponding to the application you want to access.
 The user is automatically logged into the application.

 -   If you think you should have access to an application that is not shown, contact your tenant administrator.
--   The application under the title _Application not available at your current level of assurance_ are not available until you log in with a more secure authentication system.
+-   The applications under the title _Application not available at your current level of assurance_ are not available until you log in with a more secure authentication system.

 ![](media/portal-user-3.png)